verbiscms/verbis/docs/templates/Media.md

 # Media

-The media functions used within templates are used to retrieve items from the media library.
+The media functions within templates are used to retrieve items from the media library.

 ## Media Type
+The media type is what is returned when calling `getMedia`.
+You are able to access any of the properties below to output your desired content.
 ```

 type Media struct {